-The company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all assets subject to credit risk.
+The company applies a simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all assets subject to credit risk.

 To measure the expected credit losses, trade receivables and contract assets have been grouped based on shared credit risk characteristics.